-This is the first time the title will be issued on vinyl in the U.S. and only the second time it will be pressed to wax since the first “edited” version was released 1989 in Europe.
+This is the first time the title was issued on vinyl in the U.S. and only the second time it was pressed to wax since the first “edited” version was released 1989 in Europe.

 Each 2LP set is individually numbered and strictly limited based on pre orders.

 2LP, 180g, multi-color vinyl pressed at Record Industry comes in a gatefold tip-on Stoughton sleeve with brand new artwork, never before seen photos and liner notes.